Every Place in Kansas – H

 Hutton Rush Lost Town 1878-1887

 Hyacinth/Bantam Ellis Lost Town 1906-1914 A Volga German community, it was located about ten miles northwest of Hays.
-The name was changed from Bantam to Hyacinth in 1910.
+In 1910, the name was changed from Bantam to Hyacinth.
 The St. John Baptist church was built in 1906 and served the community until 1967.
 Only the cemetery remains today.

 Hyco McPherson Lost Town 1869-1871